-- 6.4.10.2 In Figure 8, the illustration on the left shows the decedent with her glasses in place; the illustration on the right shows the decedent with her glasses removed. - 6.4.11 Prosthetics-If the condition of the decedent suggests use of a prosthetic that would complete facial features and was likely to have been regularly worn (e.g., false eye, dentures, etc.), and the device is present at the time of postmortem processing, it is recommended to photograph the decedent's face with the prosthetic in place. - 6.5 Facial Image Capture in a Semi-Controlled Environment - 6.5.1 Semi-controlled acquisition refers to when only some aspects of the environment or decedent can be controlled but not all aspects of both (for example, disaster recovery or other humanitarian purposes). - 6.5.2 In a semi-controlled environment, follow the controlled environment guidelines in Section 6 wherever possible.
-When not possible, a facial image should be captured while attempting the following (without damaging the decedent or face): - 6.5.2.1 Remove occlusions to expose the face and ears fully: - (1) Clean blood, dirt, and debris from face; - (2) Remove head coverings and body accessories; and - (3) Move hair away from face and ears; - 6.5.2.2 Remove glasses if present; - 6.5.2.3 Capture with a frontal pose with the eyes open; - 6.5.2.4 Capture an image with two profile poses with ears exposed; and - 6.5.2.5 Illuminate while minimizing side-to-side shadows: - (1) Camera flash, - (2) Flashlight, and
+6.4.10.2 In Figure 8, the illustration on the left shows the decedent with her glasses in place; the illustration on the right shows the decedent with her glasses removed.

+- Figure 8: The illustration on the left shows the decedent with eyeglasses in place, while they have been removed in the illustration on the right. - 6.4.11 Prosthetics-If the condition of the decedent suggests use of a prosthetic that - would complete facial features and was likely to have been regularly worn (e.g., false - eye, dentures), and the device is present at the time of postmortem processing, it is - recommended to photograph the decedent's face with the prosthetic in place. - 6.5 Facial Image Capture in a Semi-Controlled Environment - 6.5.1 Semi-controlled acquisition refers to when only some aspects of the - environment or decedent can be controlled but not all aspects of both (for example, - disaster recovery or other humanitarian purposes).

+- 6.5.2 In a semi-controlled environment, follow the controlled environment guidelines - in Sections 6.2 through 6.4 wherever possible.
+When not possible, a facial image should - be captured while attempting the following (without damaging the decedent or face):

+285 6.5.2.1 Remove obstructions to expose the face and ears fully: ----- --

+- 286 (1) Clean blood, dirt, and debris from face; - (2) Remove head coverings and body accessories; and - 288 (3) Move hair away from face and ears; - 289 6.5.2.2 Remove glasses if present; - 6.5.2.3 Capture with a frontal pose with the eyes open; - 6.5.2.4 Capture an image with two profile poses with ears exposed; and - 6.5.2.5 Illuminate while minimizing side-to-side shadows with the use of the - 293 following: - 294 (1) Camera flash, - 295 (2) Flashlight, and - (3) Capture with 1.2 m to 2.5 m (4 ft to 8 ft) camera-to-subject distance to eliminate distortion. - 298 6.6 Additional Information - 299 6.6.1 Video - 300 6.6.1.1 The use of video imaging to supplement still photos is desirable to complete - or finalize the image capture.
+After the still images are completed, a short video can